gladkikhartem/dragonlock/README.md

 * Load balancer integration (HAPROXY, etc)
     * Scalability in case you need > 50k req/second
 * Improve APIs with metrics, monitoring & admin options.

-# Common use-cases
-* Protect your bash scripts from concurrent run
-* Ensure all API request for 1 user execute on after another.
-Now you don't have to worry about all concurrency conflicts that might occur on DB layer.
-* Use as efficient KV store.
-Fast as Redis, but doesn't eat up your RAM.

-# Security
-* API token configured in config.yml

-# Philosophy

-Most outages happen because of people creating complex distributed systems and making mistakes updating those systems.

-In most cases HA is overrated - your customers don't care if you server is down and you have to reboot it in a few minutes.
-They care if their data is lost or your service is expensive or your app is working slow.

-If we ensure that all actions inside our systems for single customer are executed sequentially - we can get away with ridiculously simple architectures.

-And if this singleton mutex server goes down - no problem - we just reboot it.